-As with both Upper and Lower Antelope Canyons you can only visit Waterholes as part of a guided tour that needs to organised before you arrive.
+As with both Upper and Lower Antelope Canyons you can only visit Waterhole Canyon as part of a guided tour that needs to organised before you arrive.
 Up until May 2018 you could visit independently with just a $12 permit but sadly this option is no longer available after people vandalised the canyon.
-Even if like us, you prefer exploring on your own it’s still well worth visiting Waterholes Canyon, you get to experience two slot canyons, both of which are absolutely stunning.
+Even if like us, you prefer exploring on your own it’s still well worth visiting Waterhole Canyon, you get to experience two slot canyons, both of which are absolutely stunning.

 Read more: 5 easy hikes in Zion National Park

-Waterholes Canyon is a slot canyon just a couple of miles outside Page, very close to Horsehoe Bend.
-Formed over millions of years of wind and pressure, Waterholes is made of that iconic red sandstone rock and has the tiny white lines that characterise slot canyons in Arizona.
+Waterhole Canyon is a slot canyon just a couple of miles outside Page, very close to Horsehoe Bend.
+Formed over millions of years of wind and pressure, Waterhole Canyon is made of that iconic red sandstone rock and has the tiny white lines that characterise slot canyons in Arizona.
 The canyon was created by rain and wind, carving through the sandstone every time the Colorado River floods.

-At Waterholes you’ll have time and space to really enjoy the canyon and to compose the shots you want.
+At Waterhole you’ll have time and space to really enjoy the canyon and to compose the shots you want.
 For us that made the experience very special.

 You start by being picked up in a van and taken down a dirt road (sounds like something out of Breaking Bad…).
 Soon you’ll hop out and walk down the slope to the start of the canyon.

 The canyon is still relatively open at this point (you can still see the sky above), but it gradually gets narrower until you have to go down a few ladders to get into the canyon.
 These ladders aren’t too steep, but it is a bit of squeeze at some points.

 This first section is beautiful, but isn’t as long and narrow as we were expecting (that is in the second section), but it is still an amazing sight.